jetbasrawi/go.geteventstore/README.md

 ```

-###Polling Head of Stream
+###Long polling head of a stream

 LongPoll provides an easy and efficient way to poll a stream listening for new events.
+The server will wait the specified amount of time or until new events are available on
+a stream.

 ```go